digitalepidemiologylab/foodrepo_api/v2/README.md

 ## Current Version

-The current version of the API is v3.
-By default, all requests receive the v3 version of the API.
+By default, all requests receive the v2 version of the API.

-The v2 API still accessible but is depreciated and will be retired.
-Until then, the documentation for v2 may be found [here](v2/README.md).

 ## Schema

-The products [schema](schema/schema.md) includes nested objects, and is the same format from all products endpoints.

 All API access is over HTTPS, and accessed from ```https://openfood.ch```.
 All data is sent and received as JSON.

-The OpenFood API is fully described in the Swagger Documentation.
-The search functionality found at the **_search** endpoint is provided through an ElasticSearch cluster.
-The search endpoints use [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html)
+The OpenFood API is based on the [JSON API Specification](http://jsonapi.org/) for resources access, while the search functionality is provided through an ElasticSearch cluster.
+The search endpoints use ElasticSearch query language.

 ## Authentication